 Research projects regularly involve interactions between disciplines (Medicine, Biology, Physics, Photonics, Medical and Surgical Robotics) as well as numerous academic and industrial partnerships.
-The framework of these projects include the "Medical and Surgical Imaging and Robotics" transversal the of the ICube research institute, of the "Therapeutic Innovation" global excellence cluster and of the University Hospital Institute, the IRCAD (Research Institute Against Digestive Cancer), and the IGBMC (Institute of Genetics and Molecular and Cellular Biology).
+The framework of these projects includes the "Medical and Surgical Imaging and Robotics" cross-disciplinary research project of the ICube research institute, the "Therapeutic Innovation" global excellence cluster, the University Hospital Institute, the IRCAD (Research Institute Against Digestive Cancer), and the IGBMC (Institute of Genetics and Molecular and Cellular Biology).

-The students benefit from excellent training in order to meet the innovation challenges in many strategic sectors of Information Technology.
+The students benefit from excellent training in order to meet the innovation challenges in many strategic areas of Information Technology.
 More than 50% of our Engineers work in multinational companies.